filterpaper/qmk_userspace/readme.md

 > *These macros are used to compare the current `keyrecord_t *record` pointer values with the cached ones in `keyrecord_t next_record`*

 ## Stringent unilateral tap
 Modifiers should not be triggered when a mod-tap key is pressed in combination with another key on the same hand.
-To accomplish this, the mod-tap key is replaced with its base keycode when the *next* tap record is made on the same side side of the keyboard:
+To accomplish this, the mod-tap key is resolved to a tap when the *next* tap record is made on the same side side of the keyboard:
 ```c
 #ifdef HOLD_ON_OTHER_KEY_PRESS_PER_KEY
 bool get_hold_on_other_key_press(uint16_t keycode, keyrecord_t *record) {